RuleML/Test-Rebase/README.md

     $ git commit -a

-test, repeat, ..., but do NOT push to your public for.k
+test, repeat, ..., but do NOT push to your public fork.

-6. When you are satisfied with your fix, "merge" back into your master branch using rebase to squash your many commits into a single commit

-    $ git rebase -i master

-    $ git checkout master
+If you add or delete files or folders, use

-    $ git merge Issue#45
+    $ git add -A

-7. Update your repository's ruleml/master branch from the ruleml repo and move the ruleml/master pointer to the tip of that branch
+before you commit.
+End with a commit.

+6. When your fix is finished (or far enough along that you want some review), update your repository from the ruleml repo online.
+  This also moves the ruleml/<branch> pointers to the new tips of those branches.

     $ git fetch ruleml

-8. Reorder your commits to occur on top of everybody else's
+7. Use rebase to reorder your commits to occur on top of everybody else's.
+   The -i option allows you to interactively clean up your commits.

-    $ git rebase ruleml/master
+    $ git rebase -i ruleml/master

-9. Push your commits to your remote fork
+8. Push your commits to a new branch in your remote fork

-    $ git push origin
+    $ git push origin Issue#45

-10. Submit a pull request to RuleML/Test-Rebase
+9. Login to your Github account to verify that everything got uploaded OK, then submit a pull request to RuleML/Test-Rebase from your Github account.

-    $ git request-pull ruleml/master git://github.com/greenTara/Test-Rebase.git
+If the RuleML repo already has a branch for Issue#45, submit your pull-request to that branch, otherwise submit to master.

+10. The RuleML maintainer will make comments on your pull-request if anything needs to be changed.
+You can push new commits to your Issue#45 branch and they will automatically be added to the pull-request If your submission is accepted, the RuleML/Issue#45 branch will be merged with RuleML/master.
+It will then be propagated to all forks when Step #1 or Step #6 are executed.

 References
 ----------